ancient-cthulhu/tradelocker-account-trades-fetcher/README.md

 - **CSV Upload**: Option to upload credentials via a CSV file.

-- **Live Results**: Displays fetched data and provides download links for JSON files.
+- **Live Results**: Displays fetched data and provides a .zip file containing the .json files.

 ## Security Details

 - **HTTPS Encryption**: All data transmissions between the application and TradeLocker's API are encrypted using HTTPS, ensuring secure communication.